scopenco/netblock-tools/README.md

 Documentation
 --------
-For installation instructions and information on the design overview of the build-tools scripts, please read the documentation that is found here and on wiki.
+For installation instructions and information on the design overview of the netblock-tools scripts, please read the documentation that is found here and on wiki.

 Purpose